Alfred Caldwell: Honors

 In 1980, Caldwell received the Distinguished Educator Award from the Chicago chapter of the AIA.
 In 1985, he was honored as an ACSA Distinguished Professor.
 The Illinois Institute of Technology named him a Doctor of Humane Letters in 1988.

+Personal life

+Caldwell and his wife Virginia had a daughter, Carol Caldwell Dooley, born on January 25, 1931, and a son, James Allen Caldwell, born on December 12, 1933.